-Deborah Gorman-Smith is the Emily Klein Gidwitz Professor at the University of Chicago School of Social Service Administration and Principal Investigator and director of the Chicago Center for Youth Violence Prevention, one of 6 national Academic Centers of Excellence funded by the Centers for Disease Control and Prevention.
+Deborah Gorman-Smith is the Emily Klein Gidwitz Professor and the Deputy Dean for Research and Faculty Development at the University of Chicago School of Social Service Administration.
+She is also the Principal Investigator and director of the Chicago Center for Youth Violence Prevention, one of 6 national Academic Centers of Excellence funded by the Centers for Disease Control and Prevention.

 Her program of research, grounded in a public health perspective, is focused on advancing knowledge about development, risk, and prevention of aggression and violence, with specific focus on minority youth living in poor urban settings.
 Gorman-Smith has been or currently is Principal or Co-Principal Investigator on several longitudinal risk and preventive intervention studies funded by NICHD, NIDA, CDC-P, SAMHSA and the W.T.
 Grant Foundation.
 Gorman-Smith has published extensively in areas related to youth violence, including the relationship between community characteristics, family functioning and aggression and violence, including partner violence and the impact of family-focused preventive interventions.
 She also serves as Senior Research Fellow with the Coalition for Evidence Based Policy—a nonprofit, nonpartisan organization whose mission is to promote government policy based on rigorous evidence of program effectiveness.
 She currently serves as the President for the Society for Prevention Research, in addition to her service on other national, state, and university committees.
 She served as a visiting scholar at the Joint Center for Poverty Research at Northwestern University/University of Chicago.